 The Family and Medical Leave Act (FMLA) requires an employer to provide unpaid leave for the placement with a covered employee of a child for adoption or foster care.

-Child-Care Problems: An Obstacle to Work
+Child-Care Problems: An Obstacle to Work (PDF)

 Article from the Bureau of Labor Statistics' (BLS) Monthly Labor Review on the challenges child care poses to working mothers.